rwth-i6/returnn/docs/configuration_reference/optimizer_settings.rst

     Note that this default covers only the native torch modules, whereas parameters of the RF modules :class:`rf.LayerNorm` and :class:`rf.Embedding` (e.g. the LayerNorm ``scale``) do get weight decay by default.
+    Since behavior version 30, the default also includes the RF modules (see :ref:`behavior_version`).

     ``weight_decay_modules_blacklist`` in the optimizer dict overrides the blacklist.
     It is a list of module types, given as types or as strings, e.g.